Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics

 Beneath the horrifying photographs, a notice in Turkish and English read, "Since 1974, no mass graves, no massacres."

-The message from the Turkish Cypriots seemed clear: To them, there is a reason the Turkish North exists as a separate entity from the Greek South.
+The message from Turkish Cypriots: To many, there is a reason the Turkish north exists as a separate entity from the Greek south.
 There is a reason the Turkish troops intervened in 1974.
 And there is a reason the Turkish troops are stationed on Cyprus today.

-Driving home, our Turkish Cypriot friend tells us stories of life on Cyprus when she was growing up: of roadside checkpoints set up by Greek police or paramilitary to harass Turks, of the fear of loss and death that Turks experienced as a part of daily life, and how, since 1974, this particular fear was no longer a part of Turkish Cypriot life.
-This basic question of security -- on both sides -- will need to be recognized and addressed before reconcilliation efforts are able to progress.
+Driving home, our Turkish Cypriot friend told us stories of life on Cyprus when she was growing up: of roadside checkpoints set up by Greek police or paramilitary to harass Turks, of the fear of loss and death that Turks experienced as a part of daily life, and how, since 1974, this particular fear was no longer a part of Turkish Cypriot life.
+And how this basic question of security -- on both sides -- will need to be recognized and addressed before reconcilliation efforts are able to progress.

 As puppets, we recognize the often overwhelming pain humans face in their lives.
 As puppets, we choose to focus more on the stories that tell of happier, more transformative aspects of life on this planet.
 In decades past, Turkish and Greek Cypriots were often friends, living with one another in peace.
-As many of them say, it's politicians who create the separation -- people to people, there is no conflict.
+Many of them say it's politicians who create the separation -- people to people, there is no conflict.

 NIGHT VISION PUPPETS trademark home